 Still relatively new and almost totally unknown over here: The substrates for planted tanks by Seachem.
 The Flourite substrates are highly popular in the US.
 These sands and gravels are very rich in nutrients, and they are an excellent choice for beautifully planted aquaria.
 We are proud to present these substrates here in a nutshell.

 In our product range you can find the two Seachem substrates Flourite Black and Flourite Black Sand.
 As their names suggest, both substrates are black, and they only differ in grain size.
-(Flourite Black is a gravel with a grain of approx. 0.5 to 2 mm, Black Sand is a sand with a grain of under 1 mm).
+(Flourite Black is a gravel with a grain of approx. 4 to 8 mm, Black Sand is a sand with grains mostly below 1 mm).
 The nutrient composition of both substrates is identical.
 Please refer to the web pages of the manufacturer for an overview over which amounts of which nutrients these substrates exactly contain.
 We would like to mention, however, that they do not only contain important trace elements and iron that plants require but also macronutrients like potassium and magnesium.

 Basically, Flourite substrates consist of special clay minerals from natural sources.
 For that reason, these substrate only contain natural nutrients and no artificial fertilisers.
 Just like standard sands and gravels, Flourite is a passive substrate that does not influence the water parameters.
 It is much more stable and heavier than any soil substrate and provides the plants with nutrients over an extremely long time (8 to 10 years).
 The plants actively take these nutrients up with their roots.